2010 Pennsylvania's 12th congressional district special election: Polling

-Aftermath

 On election day, Critz prevailed over Burns by a greater than expected margin of 52.6 percent to Burns's 45.1 percent.
 Critz's election was the eleventh straight Democratic victory in special elections to the House of Representatives.

 Burns, in his concession speech, said "I didn't get in this race to win an election, I got in this race to play my small part in helping to save this country.
 This isn't a loss – this is a setback."

 The Pennsylvania Republican Party and Burns's campaign planned to file a complaint in response to allegations that Critz was campaigning inside polling places on election day, and that "about 170" voters in Fayette County were given two ballot papers for the special election.

 Michael Steele, chair of the Republican National Committee issued a statement saying Burns had "pushed his Democratic opponent to the wire by campaigning against the liberal agenda of national Democrats … This race should serve notice to Democratic officeholders everywhere that no seat is safe and that voters will not accept business-as-usual."
-Former Republican U.S. Representative Tom Davis, however, asked "If you can’t win a seat that is trending Republican in a year like this, then where is the wave?"
+Former Republican U.S. Representative Tom Davis, however, asked "If you can't win a seat that is trending Republican in a year like this, then where is the wave?"

 Stuart Rothenberg of the non-partisan Rothenberg political report, however, has stated that even though Democrats were able to win a competitive race to hold on to Murtha's former seat, "But the road doesn't necessarily get easier for Democrats.
 Critz was pro-life, pro-gun, and opposed the health care reform bill that many vulnerable Democratic incumbents supported."
 Rothenberg still predicts that Republicans will make substantial gains, which suggests that this could be a pyrrhic victory for Democrats comparable to the Republican win in 2006 special House election in California's 50th congressional district in which the ruling party managed to hold onto a district in a special election, but still lost control of Congress months later.

 Critz and Burns each received their parties' nomination for the regularly scheduled general election for the seat and faced each other again in November 2010 for a full two-year term, with Critz beating Burns for a second time.